ais-one/cookbook/README.md

 ### Vite SPA Setup & Run - development environment

 1. See [js-web/vue-vite/README.md](js-web/vue-vite/README.md).
 To setup the configuration files.
-End-to-end testing example using cypress is here also.
+End-to-end testing example using playwright is here also.

 2. Run the following